smartboxchannel/EFEKTA-Pool-Temperature-Sensor/Z2M CONVERTER/README.md

 If you use Home Assistant, then you can install the Samba plugin, then you will have a network folder created in you can simply move the desired file through the standard Windows Explorer.
 Instructions for installing Samba are here http://psenyukov.ru/%D0%B4%D0%B5%D0%BB%D0%B0%D0%B5%D0%BC-%D1%81%D0%B5%D1%82%D0%B5%D0%B2%D1%8B%D0%B5-%D0%BF%D0%B0%D0%BF%D0%BA%D0%B8-%D0%BD%D0%B0-%D1%81%D0%B5%D1%80%D0%B2%D0%B5%D1%80%D0%B5-hassos-home-assistant-%D1%81/.

+### Adding information about the converter.

+After downloading the file (this is usually the hardest part :)), you need to register the data in the external converter in the zigbee2mqtt configuration.
+To do this, you need to go to the zigbee2mqtt interface and go to the “Settings” section.

+Next, find the section - External converters and go to it.